That’s right, you originally self-published this story. Since being picked up by Harvest House Publishers has the story changed?

 I used to share a study with my husband.
 We were literally a few feet apart, him at work on his pc, and me at work on mine.
 He gets lots of calls from his NY office, though, and they are LOUD; I finally took a bedroom that had been my grandmother’s, (while she lived with us; unfortunately, we lost her two years ago) and made it into my study.
 I had to wait almost two years after her passing to bring myself to do that, because it was “her” room, and going in it made me cry my eyes out.

-But now, having taken it over, I can sit before a nice big window with a country view, close my door on my husband's loud conversations with the office, and barricade it when the kids won't leave me alone!
+But now, having taken it over, I can sit before a nice big window with a country view, close my door on my husband’s loud conversations with the office, and barricade it when the kids won’t leave me alone!
+(The lock is broken; my family knows that if the door is barricaded, it had better be important!
+Except my five year old—she doesn’t want to get the message, and being the tough parent that I am, of course I let her in whenever she needs me!)

 The good thing is that I can write just about anywhere if I have to, but I prefer being alone and having lots of time.
 (I started a book once with a toddler climbing all over me, going across my lap, while I struggled to keep my paper straight.
 I’ve written dialogue on napkins in restaurants, or scene ideas on a newspaper I was reading.
 But my day to day writing is at home in my adopted “office.”)